This guide has everything you need to know about using supermarket loyalty schemes to save money on your food shop.

 How do I spend my rewards?

 Tesco will automatically turn your points into vouchers and send them to you every three months, either by post or through your Clubcard app.

 To spend your Clubcard points at Tesco, all you need to do is scan your vouchers through the checkout when you pay for your shop.
 If you’re ordering online for home delivery, you’ll need to register your card to your account.
 You can also use your Clubcard points to reduce the cost of your mobile bill if you’re a Tesco Mobile customer.

-However, if you want to get the most out of your reward points, you should consider spending them at one of Tesco’s rewards partners instead.
-Exchanging your Clubcard vouchers for a reward partner voucher will maximise the value by up to double the amount.*
+To get the most out of your reward points, consider spending them at one of Tesco’s rewards partners instead.
+This will maximise the value by up to triple the amount.
+Places that accept Clubcard vouchers as payment include:

 Disney+